Everything you need to know about SCVA Tourism Grants, from eligibility to success metrics

 Step 4: Award Notification

-All applicants receive written notification of funding decisions with feedback for future applications.
+All applicants receive written notification of funding decisions.

 Scoring Rubric For All Categories